Zeta-DGC/Zeta-LLM-Tool/Help/Training.md

 #### Dataset Path

 Next, you will be asked to provide the path to the dataset.
-Hinode-AI uses a custom JSON format.
+Zeta-Tool uses a custom JSON format.
 We recommend selecting one of the provided templates.

-Hinode-AI includes the following datasets as of this writing:
+Zeta-Tool includes the following datasets as of this writing:
 - `data_templates/OpenO1-SFT.json`
 - `data_templates/azuki-2n.json`